tylim88/FireCall/README.md

 Optional: For maximum benefit, please use [FireCaller](https://github.com/tylim88/firecaller) in front end.

 support [firebase-functions-test](#firebase-function-test):

-## Note

-API interface not quite good to be honest, will redesign the API in V3

 ## Why Do You Need This?
 What Is The Problem FireCall Trying To Solve?